TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Interface/Index.rst

          (list of field names)

    Description
          Defines which fields are shown in the show-item dialog.
-E.g.
-         'doktype,title,alias,hidden,....'
+For example 'doktype,title,alias,hidden,...'.
+To see that dialog go to the list module in the backend and click on the icon of a record in the right pane.
+Then choose 'info' in the popup menu.